 - Meals - All meals included with wine at dinner

 - Entries & Tips - Entry to all sites in programme; tips included

 - Field Notes

 - Hotels - On this particular trip, our hotel is a gulet.

-We stay aboard 'Holiday X', a luxury gulet, for the duration of this tour.
+We stay aboard 'Holiday X', a gulet, for the duration of this tour.
 This private charter boat is 8.2 meters wide and 39 meters long with 5 staff providing services to our valued guests on the boat cruise.
 It has undergone a renovation in 2017 and the cabins onboard are comfortable with a private shower, WC and air conditioning.
 The boat offers guests indoor and outdoor dining areas, lounge area, and an American bar.

 Please note: guests must be comfortable getting on and off the boat without assistance.

 For full information about Passport validity and Visa requirements as well as Health and Vaccination information please click here.